sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 ****************************************************

 You can configure a multiple choice problem so that specific incorrect answers award learners partial credit for the problem.
-You must use the `advanced editor <Use the Advanced Editor to Edit a Multiple Choice Problem>`_ to configure partial credit.
+You must use the :ref:`advanced editor<Advanced Editor>` to configure partial credit.

 .. only:: Partners